EMK-Complexity/EMK-Complexity.github.io/_events/2004-03-25-Complexity-symposium-day-1.md

     - prefix:
       name: Prof. W. Brian Arthur
       affiliation: Science Board Member, Santa Fe Institute
+  description: |
-  description: "<p>Within the collective of technology, existing elements often become building blocks that build further building blocks--further technologies.
+    Within the collective of technology, existing elements often become building blocks that build further building blocks--further technologies.
 Thus Lee De Forest's triode vacuum tube combined with other electronic elements to create the amplifier, the oscillator, the heterodyne mixer, and eventually the logic circuit.
-These, in their turn, became building blocks in yet further devices: transmission repeaters in telephony, radar, and early computers.</p>
+These, in their turn, became building blocks in yet further devices: transmission repeaters in telephony, radar, and early computers.

-<p>How does combination and recombination work within technology?
+    How does combination and recombination work within technology?
 How do higher-level technologies come into being from simpler ones?
 And by what dynamics does the entire collective of technology emerge from primitive elements?
-Prof. Arthur will discuss these questions and how they relate to complexity.</p>"
+Prof. Arthur will discuss these questions and how they relate to complexity.
   youtube:

 - title: "Complexity & Consumer Behaviour"